philips-labs/terraform-aws-github-oidc/README.md

 The module can manage the following:

 - The OpenID Connect identity provider for GitHub in your AWS account.
-- Manage a role and policy to check to check claims.
+- A role and assume role policy to check to check OIDC claims.

 ### Manage the OIDC identity provider